HussainAther/philosophy/causality/emergence.md

 describes a highly entangled state of electrons and atomic nuclei as a whole, and, on a moleculr level, the structure of a closed or open pore of an ion channel through the Born-Oppenheimer approximation separates electronic and nucleonic wave functions.
 Then, we can use the electronic quantum dynamics in a constrainted rigid nucleonic frame that has a classical spatial structure.

-At a second level, the fluctuations of the spatial structure of an ion channel must be treated as a stochastic process.
-Under the respective stability conditions for such processes (stationarity, ergodicity, mixing a continuous master equation for the molecular configurations can be derived.
-Finally, at the third level, a contextual coarse-graining of configuration space into four closed and one open state (here for the potassium channel), yields the master equations of the Hodgkin-Huxley system as a contextually emergent description.
+This stoachstic spatial structure gives the equations of the Hodgkin-Huxley system as a contextually emergent phenomenon.

-Contextual emergence addresses both the construction of a partition at a lower-level description and the application of a higher-level context to do this in a way adapted to a specific higher-level description.
-Two alternative strategies have been proposed to contruct Hi-states ("neural macrostates") from Li-states ("neural microstates") previously: one by Amari and collaborators and another one by Crutchfield and collaborators.
+## Mental states emerging from neuroscience

-For the contextual emergence of mental states from neural states, the first desideratum is the specification of proper levels L and H .
-With respect to L , one needs to specify whether states of neurons, of neural assemblies or of the brain as a whole are to be considered; and with respect to H a class of mental states reflecting the situation under study needs to be defined.
-In a purely theoretical approach, this can be tedious, but in empirical investigations the experimental setup can often be used for this purpose.
-For instance, experimental protocols include a task for subjects that defines possible mental states, and they include procedures to record brain states.
+To realize mental states from neural states, we specify the L level as neuron states of neural assemblies in the brain with respect ot H, a class of mental states that reflects the situation under study.
+We may use experimental protocols that include a task for subjects to define mental states while recording brain states.

 The first step is to find a proper assignment of Li and Ls at the neural level.
 A good candidate for Li are the properties of individual neurons.
 Then the first task is to construct Ls in such